COVID-19 Consumer Information and Resources

 Attorney General Becerra reminds all Californians that price gouging is illegal in all California communities during the declared state of emergency.

-Executive Order N-44-20 makes it unlawful to increase the price of food items, consumer goods, or medical and emergency supplies by more than 10 percent of what a seller charged for that item on February 4, 2020.
+Executive Orders N-44-20 and N-78-20 makes it unlawful to increase the price of food items, consumer goods, or medical and emergency supplies by more than 10 percent of what a seller charged for that item on February 4, 2020.
 Exceptions to this prohibition exist if the seller has experienced increased costs in labor, goods, or materials, or if the seller sold the item at a discount on February 4, 2020, in which case they may sell the item for no more than 10 percent greater than the price at which they ordinarily sold the item.
 If the seller did not offer the item for sale on February 4, 2020, the seller may not sell the item at a price that is 50 percent greater than what they paid for it, or, if the seller produced the item, they may not sell it for a price that is 50 percent greater than the cost to produce and sell the item.
+These protections are currently in place until March 4, 2021.

 The statute’s effective period lasts 30 days after a declaration of emergency, and it can be extended by state or local officials.
 The state, and most local agencies, have extended this period in connection with the COVID-19 public health emergency.
 Local governments can also pass their own laws that prohibit price gouging, and a number of California cities and counties have done so.